 After spending an incredibly relaxing time in Cappadocia floating over the moon-like landscape and sleeping like posh Flintstones, we found ourselves back to the electric city of Istanbul.
-Because we were able to cram so much in during our first stop over we focused our time and energy exploring the funky neighborhood of Galata.
-We decided to rent an apartment in this great neighborhood in order to experience what it is like to live like a local and feel at home in Istanbul.
-Also we wanted to unwind for a few days – as if we weren’t relaxed enough from our stay at the Kale Konak Cave Hotel in Cappadocia.
-Also by this point in our trip we were a few days past the point of doing laundry.
-There is only so many ways to flip a pair of boxer shorts inside out 🙂
+Because we were able to cram so much in during our first stopover we focused our time and energy exploring the funky neighbourhood of Galata.
+We decided to rent an apartment in this great neighbourhood in order to experience what it is like to live like a local and feel at home in Istanbul.
+Also, we wanted to unwind for a few days – as if we weren’t relaxed enough from our stay at the Kale Konak Cave Hotel in Cappadocia.
+Also by this point in our trip, we were a few days past the point of doing laundry.
+There are only so many ways to flip a pair of boxer shorts inside out 🙂

 Thankfully Baylosuites was there for us.
 This hip and modern group of apartments in a historic building at the foot of the Galata Tower was the perfect place for us to drop our bags and put our feet up.

-On top of this comfort the kind owners left us essentials in the fridge – milk, coffee, tea, yogurt, and a bread basket alongside some amazing homemade jam.
+On top of this comfort, the kind owners left us essentials in the fridge – milk, coffee, tea, yoghurt, and a bread basket alongside some amazing homemade jam.
 There was also handmade soap in a decorative tin which only added to the nice touches found throughout this amazing apartment.

 Seriously, how could we not feel at home in Istanbul with a welcome like this?

-The next couple days were spent touring the cute shops and streets in the area, sipping Turkish Coffee in cobblestone patio cafés, and taking in the vibe that Istanbul radiates.
-After awhile we blended in with old men having tea and the young hip crowds bar hopping.
+The next couple of days were spent touring the cute shops and streets in the area, sipping Turkish Coffee in cobblestone patio cafés, and taking in the vibe that Istanbul radiates.
+After a while, we blended in with old men having tea and the young hip crowds bar hopping.
 We were feeling at home in Istanbul.

 When we weren’t strolling the cobblestone streets and living like a local we were enjoying the amazing rooftop patio at the Baylosuites apartment.
 There you are presented with an amazing view of the city and the Golden Horn.
 It was the perfect spot to have some wine or a cup of tea and catch up on some writing.